 Charles “Tex” Watson

-Krenwinkel is now 70 and has been imprisoned since she was 21 years old.
+Krenwinkel has been imprisoned since she was 21 years old.
 She is serving a life sentence at the California Institution for Women.
+She is now the longest-incarcerated female inmate in the California penal system.

 Lynette “Squeaky” Fromme